Transition: Social Resources

 It Gets Better Project – LGBTQ+ Youth Local and Global Resources

-The It Gets Better Project’s mission is to to uplift, empower, and connect lesbian, gay, bisexual, transgender, and queer (LGBTQ+) youth around the globe.
+The It Gets Better Project’s mission is to uplift, empower, and connect lesbian, gay, bisexual, transgender, and queer (LGBTQ+) youth around the globe.
 The It Gets Better Project offers LGBTQ+ youth on- and offline resources that include events, local community service providers that can provide on-the-ground assistance and thousands of stories as told by members of the LGBTQ+ community and their allies.
 The It Gets Better Project also provides educational materials and resources for teachers and student leaders.

 Lake County Center for Independent Living